All Episodes

 You need to be expelled or prosecuted.

-Um, but it is what it is.
+But it is what it is.

 Everyone's talking about taking responsibility.

-I actually am in the process of organizing all of the comments of every Democrat, everybody in the media mob about the lies they dragged this country to through for three years.
+I actually am in the process of organizing all of the comments of every Democrat, everybody in the media mob about the lies they dragged this country through for three years.

-I'm just gonna have it.
+I'm just going to have it.

-Probably play it at the right time, just to remind you, not for any other reason.
+Just to remind you, not for any other reason.

 Okay.